 If your son or daughter has been charged with Minor in Possession of Alcohol or Minor in Possession of Marijuana in Colorado, their future is at stake.
 While the penalties for Minor in Possession in Colorado do not involve incarceration for a first offense, the threat of a permanent black mark on your child’s background check is cause for concern.
 Minor in Possession in Colorado is not a charge your child should face alone.

 Colorado’s Illegal Possession or Consumption of Ethyl Alcohol or Marijuana, or Marijuana Paraphernalia, by an Underage Person law, C.R.S.
-18-13-122, makes it a criminal offense for a person under the age of 21 to possess or consume alcohol in Colorado.
-Underage possession of alcohol is a strict liability offense, which means the prosecutor only has to prove the minor had or drank the alcohol —the prosecutor does not have to prove mens rea, the minor’s mental state or intent .
+18-13-122, makes it a criminal offense for a person under the age of 21 to possess or consume alcohol, marijuana or marijuana paraphernalia in Colorado.
+Underage possession of alcohol, ,marijuana, or marijuana paraphernalia is a strict liability offense, which means the prosecutor only has to prove the minor had consumed or was in possession —the prosecutor does not have to prove mens rea, the minor’s mental state or intent .
 In other words, it does not make a difference under the law why the minor was in possession or had consumed alcohol and/or marijuana.

-Possession or consumption of alcohol is classified as a petty offense in Colorado, punishable by a fine and the court has the discretion to order a substance abuse education program.
-A second offense will cause the court to order alcohol education and treatment, in addition to higher fines and additional public service.
-A third offense can land the minor in jail for up to a year.
+Possession or consumption of alcohol, marijuana, or marijuana paraphernalia, is an unclassified petty offense in Colorado, punishable by a fine and the court has the discretion to order a substance abuse education program.
+A second offense will cause the court to order alcohol education and treatment, in addition to higher fines and up to 24 hours of public service.

 An Experienced Criminal Attorney Can Provide Strong Defense